forgetfr/learnkubernetes/syllabus/course1/README.md

-# Policies network in kubernetes
+# Network Policies in kubernetes

 ## Summary:
 By default, in kubernetes everything is opened.
 This course will let you understand the steps you need to isolated communication within a namespace.